amogod/harMAN/README.md

   GraphQL response as a key-value object.
 The result will be added to the `"extensions"` field in the resulting JSON.
 This is often a useful place to add development time metadata such as the runtime of a query or the amount of resources consumed.
-This may be an async funct
+This may be an async function.
+The function is given one object as an argument: